 Work at Camp!

-Fall 2019 Farm School Seasonal Instructor
+Spring 2019 Farm School Seasonal Instructor

 McDowell Farm School is looking for seasonal instructors to join our education team, bringing their own strengths, creativity, and experience to the Farm School.
 We are looking for motivated individuals with a passion to teach, a desire to expand their education and agricultural skills, and eagerness to share their love for the environment.
 Instructors teach and explore with the students in order to foster a sense of community, as well as create an appreciation and understanding of where our food comes from and the environment around us.
 Farm School staff assist with vegetable production and animal care, teach established lesson plans, lead night programs, and aid in program development.
 Instructors must have a college degree, possess CPR and First Aid certification, and undergo a background check.